Junpeng-Wang-TUM/3D-TSV/README.md

 where, instead of storing the vertex coordinates and the element vertices explicitly, we only store the element indices in the Cartesian mesh, e.g., given a Cartesian mesh derived from a volume data "V", only the non-empty voxels are stored via the MatLab built-in function "find(V)".
 The one on the unstructured hexahedral mesh is with the dedicated extension ".stress".
-For details, one is referred to go to the the associated data sets, and the input interface "./src./ImportStressFields.m".
+For details, one is referred to go to the the associated data sets, and the input interface "./backend/ImportStressFields.m".

 # 3. Use
-	---	The ideal strategy of using this tool is as the paper describes, i.e., combining it with the the 3D line cluster renderer "LineVis" (https://github.com/chrismile/LineVis) by Christoph Neuhauser.
+# 3.1 Frontend+Backend

+# 3.2 Backend Only
-	--- To facilitate the initial tests of the users, this package can also work in MatLab environment solely, where 'TSV3D_script.m' serves as a configuration file to control the input, './src/DrawPSLs.m' provides the visualization options.
-Besides the script 'TSV3D_script.m', we also provide a slim GUI "TSV3D_GUI.m", which can enable the interaction between the user and 3D-TSV.
+	To facilitate the initial tests of the users, this package can also work in MatLab environment solely, where 'TSV3D_script.m' serves as a configuration file to control the input, './backend/DrawPSLs.m' provides the visualization options.
+Besides the script './apps/TSV3D_script.m', we also provide a slim GUI "./apps/TSV3D_GUI.m", which can enable the interaction between the user and 3D-TSV.
+# 3.3 Frontend Only

 # 4. Run
-Go to 'TSV3D_script.m' or 'TSV3D_script.m'
+Go to directory "./apps" to select the proper application

 # 5. Data sets
 More stress field data sets can be found from	https://syncandshare.lrz.de/getlink/fi4W4EGjZSzMzCvxkEf9L3Aw/